mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 For example, HTTP {{HTTP}} in itself is not considered a centralized protocol; interoperable servers are relatively easy to instantiate, and multiple clients are available.
 It can be used without central coordination beyond that provided by DNS, as discussed above.

 However, applications built on top of HTTP (as well as the rest of the 'Web Platform') often exhibit centralisation.
 As such, HTTP is an example of a platform for centralization -- while the protocol itself is not centralized, it's possible to build centralized services and applications using it.

 ## External Centralization

-Similar to platform centralization, a protocol might become centralized if external factors influence its deployment, making it difficult or impossible to realize the value provided by the protocol unless a central facility is used.
+Even when it is defined in a decentralized fashion, a protocol might also become centralized if external factors influence its deployment, making it difficult or impossible to realize the value provided unless a central facility is used.
+Such factors might be economic, social, or legal.
+Often, they are related to the network effects that are so often seen on the Internet.

-DoH {{?RFC8484}}

-Cloud/CDN
+For example, cloud computing is used to deploy many Internet protocols.
+Although the base concepts and control protocols for it are decentralized in the sense that there is no need for a single, central cloud provider, the economics of providing compute at scale as well as some social factors regarding developer familiarity and comfort encourage convergence on a small number of cloud providers.

+Social networking is another Internet application that suffers from this type of centralization, despite standardization efforts (see, e.g., {{?W3C.CR-activitystreams-core-20161215}}), due to the powerful network effects associated with it.

+Some have been concerned that DoH {{?RFC8484}} also has this type of centralization risk, because initial deployments only offered a single, pre-selected service run by one commercial operator.

 ## Protocol Evolution and Centralization